 - Claret Finish; 16 Years Old, matured in American Bourbon, finished in Claret wine barrels from Bordeaux

 - Burgundy Finish; 17 Years Old, matured in American Bourbon, finished in Burgundy wine barrels from Eastern France

 - Rioja Finish; 17 Years Old, matured in American Bourbon, finished in Rioja wine barrels from Northern Spain

 - Sherry Matured; 12 Years Old, matured in American Bourbon, finished in Oloroso and Pedro Ximenez Sherry Butts

-There’s also peated BenRiach that has been combined with different finishes:
+In addition, there is also peated BenRiach that has been combined with different finishes, such as: